Does god exist?

 All we can do is to debate the probabilities of the assertions, and the size of the error bar on these probabilities.
 It's not even a debate - it can't be more than sharing of intuitions.
 My intuition is that the Formalism Gap is empty with extremely high probability.
 And if it's not, I doubt that there's any intent in the gap.

 There are some other cosmologies to consider.
 One is that our universe is a program running on a computer in a meta-universe.
 The program simulates everything in our universe.
 The program and the computer were developed by "meta-beings", who are gods in a sense: they're metaphysical relative to our universe, but not relative to theirs.
 And they have intent.

 Given the limitations of our own computer hardware and software, this seems absurd.
 But maybe it's not:

 Is there a way we could test whether we're a simulation?
-People have thought about this and come up with some ideas, like counting upward until we can't count any more; then we'd know that we'd exceeded the "memory size" of the host computer, and that we're in a simulation.
-(This idea is clever nonsense).
+People have come up with some ideas, like counting upward until we can't count any more; then we'd know that we'd exceeded the "memory size" of the host computer, and that we're in a simulation (this idea is clever but flawed).